dborisenko/dborisenko.github.io/_posts/2016-01-30-decomposition-of-monolithic-application-to-akka-cluster-microservices.markdown

 Our goal will be quite simple: _split the monolith application to microservices_.

 To realise what do we need, first of all, we need to understand what is microservice.
 The definition, given by Sam Newman in his book ["Building Microservices.
-Designing Fine-Grained Systems"](http://shop.oreilly.com/product/0636920033158.do) is microservices are small, autonomous services that work together.
+Designing Fine-Grained Systems"](http://shop.oreilly.com/product/0636920033158.do) is the following: microservices are small, autonomous services that work together.
 I also like the platform-agnostic golden rule of defining microservices: Microservice is something that could be rewritten in two weeks.

 For our concrete Actor-based application, the typical microservice can be described by the following image: